-The request must be made by at least 15 employees or 10% of the workforce - whichever number is smaller.
+The request for a formal agreement must be made by at least 15 employees or 10% of employees, whichever number is greater.

-- to sell their business or buy a new one
+- plans to sell the business or buy a new one

 - certain changes to an occupational or personal pension scheme